 Despite all precautions to eliminate the possibility of water damage, it still happens.
 In strata or community scheme settings, as a lot owner, you could find it difficult to determine who you should talk to should you suffer any water damage and what exactly you will be responsible for.
 The following guidelines not only covers water damage issues but could also extend to other calamities such as fires and floods.

-1) When there is any damage or loss to common property, the owners’ corporation is responsible for the repairs.
-This also includes repairs to the item causing the damage such as a clogged gutter, a failed roof or a leaking pipe.
+1) When common property is damaged or lost, the owners’ corporation is responsible for the repairs.
+This also includes repairs to the item causing the damage, such as a clogged gutter, a failed roof, or a leaking pipe.

 2) Should there be property damage or loss in one or multiple strata lots or common property and the cost of the damage caused exceeds the owners’ corporation’s insurance deductible, the affected parties may submit an insurance claim through the owners’ corporation’s policy.
 This implies that the repairs within damaged lots or common property, excluding any improvements and enhancements, will be paid for by the owners’ corporation.
 The corporation is then reimbursed by the insurer.
 In the event the damage is less than the minimum deductible or only slightly exceeds it, the owners’ corporation may decide not to file for an insurance claim.
 This does not void the lot owners of their insurance benefits.